Charles Laval

-Charles Laval and Paul Gauguin
+Laval and Gauguin

 Paul Gauguin and Laval both came to Pension Gloanec in Pont-Aven in 1886 and became friends.

 In search of an exoticism that could provide the key to art, Gauguin and Laval went to Panama in 1887.
 To gain some subsidies, Laval performs academic portraits (all lost), using his experience received from Leon Bonnat.
 A series of mishaps caused Laval and Gauguin to leave Central America for the island of Martinique.
 There he made a small series of landscapes speckled with bright colors, that have been erroneously attributed to Gauguin in the past.
 Laval died of an illness complicated by tuberculosis in 1894 at the age of 32.

-Charles Laval and Van Gogh
+Laval and Van Gogh

 Laval’s self-portrait came about because of an agreement between Van Gogh and several of his friends.
 Van Gogh asked Laval, Paul Gauguin and Émile Bernard to send him a portrait, in exchange for one of his own self-portraits.

 Van Gogh was impressed by Laval's contribution.
 He included a small drawing of the Laval portrait in a letter to Theo, in order to give his brother an idea of the painting.
 He described Laval's painting as powerful, distinguished and precisely one of the paintings that you talk about: that one has in one's possession before others have recognized the talent.